feeka/dna-storage/CONTRIBUTING.md

    - For breaking changes increment MAJOR; new features increment MINOR; fixes increment PATCH.
    - Add a `CHANGELOG.md` entry under `Unreleased` for any change that should be recorded.

+Release checklist
+- Update `CHANGELOG.md` (move Unreleased entries to the new version header)
+- Bump `VERSION` file to the new version (e.g. 0.1.0 → 0.2.0)
+- Run the test suite and ensure CI passes
+- Tag the commit in git: `git tag vX.Y.Z` and push the tag

+Notes on unstable APIs
+- This repository is actively changing — maintainers may make breaking changes in minor versions until we've reached a stable 1.0.0.

 6. License & code of conduct
    - Respect the repository license.
 If you add external code, ensure compatible licensing and attribution.